Saransh-cpp/releaseup/CONTRIBUTING.md

 pip install -e .[dev,test,docs]
 ```

-### Adding release_it for notebooks
+### Adding releaseup for notebooks

-`release_it` can be added to the notebooks using the following commands -
+`releaseup` can be added to the notebooks using the following commands -

 ```
-python -m ipykernel install --user --name release_it
+python -m ipykernel install --user --name releaseup
 ```

 ## Activating pre-commit

-`release_it` uses a set of `pre-commit` hooks and the `pre-commit` bot to
+`releaseup` uses a set of `pre-commit` hooks and the `pre-commit` bot to format,
-format, type-check, and prettify the codebase.
-The hooks can be installed
+type-check, and prettify the codebase.
+The hooks can be installed locally
-locally using -
+using -

 ```
 pre-commit install